← Back to Blog

 The Bottom Line

+A tripping RCD is your electrical system doing its job.
+Don't ignore it, don't keep forcing it back on.
 And if you try the unplug-and-test method and find the culprit is your kettle, you don't even need me.
 Just buy a new kettle and save yourself the call-out fee.
-I'd rather you solved it yourself than paid me to tell you the same thing.
+That's just how I work.

 RCD Keeps Tripping?